Trevor Story Player Props: Red Sox vs. Tigers

 Tigers Pitching Rankings (2022)

-- The 7.6 strikeouts per nine innings compiled by the Tigers pitching staff last season ranked 25th in MLB.
+- The 7.6 strikeouts per nine innings put together by the Tigers pitching staff last season ranked 25th in the big leagues.

 - The Tigers had the 21st-ranked team ERA across all league pitching staffs (4.06).

-- The right-hander's last time out was on Sunday against the Tampa Bay Rays, when he went 5 2/3 innings, surrendering six earned runs while giving up nine hits.
+- The left-hander's most recent time out was on Tuesday against the Minnesota Twins, when he tossed seven scoreless innings while giving up four hits.

-- In 10 games this season, the 25-year-old has a 4.89 ERA and 6.6 strikeouts per nine innings, while allowing a batting average of .244 to opposing hitters.
+- The 30-year-old has amassed an ERA of 2.75, with 9 strikeouts per nine innings, in 17 games this season.
+Opposing hitters have a .218 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.